το άνευ κλίσι Ελληνικό: Verbs - Part 2

 Future could also be indicated by the use of modal verbs such as μέλλε (to be likely to, to be about to) and θέλε (to be willing), see the section below on 'Mood'.

-6This was also found in the ancient language as χθές, but the longer form was more common and is, therefore, the form adopted in ΤΑΚΕ.
+6This was also found in the ancient language as well as χθές, but the longer form was more common and is, therefore, the form adopted in ΤΑΚΕ.

 Aspect is a grammatical category that relates to the internal temporal structure of a situation.

-The predictive and predictive perfect forms did not survive the ancient period either in our time-line or in WHATL.
-By the time of the Greek Koine, the perfect aspect was becoming confused with the perfective aspects and, in our timeline, the perfect forms dropped out of of use; modern Greek distinguishes only the imperfective and perfective aspect.
-There was similar confusion in WHATL, though some perfect forms persisted but with perfective meanings.
-In the Hellenic languages of western Europe the tense/aspect system had become considerably reorganized.
+The predictive and predictive perfect forms did not survive the ancient period.
+By the time of the Greek Koine, the perfect aspect was becoming confused with the perfective aspect and the perfect forms dropped out of of use; modern Greek distinguishes only the imperfective and perfective aspect.

 In ΤΑΚΕ there is no formal marking of aspect.
-Aspect, when necessary, may be marked by aspectual auxiliary verbs such as άρχε (to start, begin), πέραινε (to finish, accomplish), διατέλει (to continue), έθιζε (to accustom, be accustomed) e.g.
+When necessary, aspect may be marked by aspectual auxiliary verbs such as ἄρχε (to start, begin), πέραινε (to finish, accomplish), διατέλει (to continue), ἔθιζε (to accustom, be accustomed) e.g.

 Top